West’s 1953 coup against Iran goes on

 Dear Readers, You can read Kennett’s August 20th, 1953 dispatch here.
 I am planning to edit out some of the video highlights from my six hours of footage and post in a follow up story.

-Posted by Jim W. Dean, Managing Editor on September 2, 2013, With 2878 Reads Filed under Of Interest.
+Posted by Jim W. Dean, Managing Editor on September 2, 2013, With 2904 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.